 For Jews

-Unleavened bread holds deep significance in Jewish tradition, as it is the bread the Israelites prepared during their exodus from Egypt, as recorded in the Bible.
+Unleavened bread has a deep significance in the Jewish tradition, as it is the bread that the Israelites prepared during the Exodus from Egypt, as mentioned in the Bible.
 God told them to not eat leavened bread, as a perpetual reminder of their exodus from Egypt (Deuteronomy 3:16).
 Other references to the consumption of unleavened bread appear in Exodus 12:8, 29:2, and Numbers 9:11.
-During the Jewish festival of Passover, Jews eat unleavened bread to commemorate the swift exodus of the Israelites from Egypt, during which they discard all leaven in their homes and eat unleavened bread for 7 days.
+During Passover, Jews eat unleavened bread to commemorate the quick exodus of the Israelites from Egypt, where they get rid of all the leaven in their homes and eat unleavened bread for 7 days.

 For Christians

-Many Christian traditions Believe that during the last Supper meal, Jesus used unleavened bread when he said, “This is my body, broken for you” as stated in Corinthians 11.24.
-This belief has led to the practice of using unleavened bread in the Eucharist to represent “Jesus” sinless nature and his sacrificial love.
+Many Christian traditions believe that Jesus used unleavened bread at the Last Supper meal when he said, “This is my body broken for you” as stated in Corinthians 11.24 This belief has led to the practice of using unleavened bread in the Eucharist to represent Jesus’ sinless nature and sacrificial love.

 Leavened vs Unleavened Bread